BugelNiels/ccheckmate/README.md

 -Wl,--wrap,main
 ```

-> Note that if the test suite is being run, the actual code is not!
+> Note that if the tests are being run, the actual code is not!

 ## Usage

 While using this framework, it is good practice to split unit tests concerned with different things into separate files.
-Tests that should be grouped together should reside in the same file.
+Tests that should be grouped together should reside in the same file; these tests are then all considered to be part of the same test suite.

 A test file consists only of a `.c` file.
 At the top of this file, include `ccheckmate.h`.
 If you want to run the tests within a particular `.c` file, simply include said file in the compilation process.